 Violence and intolerance continue in the world, including another

 recent school shooting.
-Once again we are thinking of those so tragically impacted by such events, and our family past and present, friends, readers, military personnel and those less fortunate
+Once again we are thinking of those so tragically impacted by such events, and our family past and present, friends, readers, military personnel and those less for

 then us, be it they are in the U.S.A. or in the more dangerous and oppressive